yulew/PhDProject/README.md

 The practical goal was to predict the lifetime of the polymer network.
 But as the fractures on a polymer network is a random network problem, the physical dynamics can be mapped to a mathematical random graph.

-As the random fracture process is a Markov process, the dynamical process is numerically simulated in Python and implemented with a kinetic Monte Carlo method.
+As the random fracture process is a Markov process also, in which the random fracture events exhibit correlations.
+Thus, the dynamical process is numerically simulated in Python and implemented with a kinetic Monte Carlo method.

 During the dynamics, we focused on locating a spanning (or percolating) cluster in the network.
 This can be solved by implementing a tree-based algorithm by Newman for efficiency (https://link.aps.org/doi/10.1103/PhysRevE.64.016706).